-Property and equipment are recorded at cost, less accumulated depreciation and impairment losses.
+Property and equipment are recorded at cost, less accumulated depreciation and losses of impairment.

 Depreciation is calculated on a straight-line basis at rates which will reduce original cost to estimated residual value over the estimated useful lives of the assets.
-Property and equipment is reviewed for impairment annually or whenever events or changes in circumstances indicate that the carrying value may not be fully recoverable.
-If an asset's recoverable amount is less than the carrying amount, an impairment loss is recognized.
+Property and equipment assets are reviewed for impairment annually or whenever events or changes in circumstances indicate that the carrying value may not be fully recoverable.
+If the recoverable amount of an asset is less than the carrying amount, an impairment loss is recognized.